infernostars/rainbows-os/README.md

 When limine bootloader pops up, press enter to select the operating system or wait 3 seconds.
 Rainbows should have loaded!

 We currently view a setup program as unnecessary.
+And by unnecessary we mean unmade, because it's not done yet.

 ## How to install on a virtual machine
 We recommend QEMU for virtualizing Rainbows.
 We will be explaining how to virtualize Rainbows in QEMU in the near future.